godiard/help-activity/source/browse.rst

 **Redo** - Use this button to go back to the current changes that you made after doing an "Undo".

 **Copy** - This is used to copy a text or passage from the current page you are viewing.
-To do this, you need to first highlight (left-click while dragging your mouse arrow) the text.
-You know you've highlighted a text when its background color turned grey.
-Then, press this tool to copy it to the clipboard.
+To do this, first highlight (left-click while dragging your mouse arrow) the text.
+You know you've highlighted text when its background color changes.
+Then, press the copy button to copy the text to the clipboard.
 A small image on the left hand side of the frame will appear.
 This "holds" the text you just copied.
 You can now "paste" this text or just simply click and drag it to other activities.
-The copied text will disappear once the XO is restarted or shutdown.
+The copied text will disappear once the computer is restarted or shutdown.

 **Paste** - This tool is for pasting texts from other activities into the current page that you are viewing.
 You can only paste texts on areas of the page where pasting is allowed.
-It will remember this text until the XO is restarted or shutdown.
+It will remember this text until the computer is restarted or shutdown.

 **Text Search Bar** -This tool is great to use when you need to quickly find a text on a current page you're viewing.
 Press the enter key to go down the page.
-The text that you are looking for would be highlighted in green.
+The text that you are looking for would be highlighted.
 Press the little "x" symbol on the right of the bar to erase the text.

 **Text Search Navigation Arrows** - While you can press the Enter key to search down the page, these arrows are useful to search the page.
 Use the left arrow to go back up the page and the right arrow to go down the page.